-The Sprite® will report back to the Show Control or micro-processor.
+The Sprite® will report back to the Host controller.
+Each command received is echoed back to the Host.
 Around 12 times per second, a single Hex byte is sent representing the file number currently playing.
 When the end of a file is reached, a single Hex byte 0xEE is sent.

 The Sprite® can supply 5 Volts DC on the I/O port for your micro-controller at up to 100 mA.
-A short on this supply may result in the internal fuse burning and will void the warranty
+A short on this supply may result in the internal fuse burning and will void the warranty.

-Note that real RS232 levels from computers, some PLC's and some other devices use negative voltages and will require a level translator like the MAX3232 series.
+Note that true RS232 levels from computers, some PLC's and some other devices use negative voltages and will require a level translator like the MAX3232 series.
 Do not allow negative voltage below ground to be applied to the Sprite®.
 This will void the warranty.